 Located in Appleton, Wisconsin, AFP specializes in the purchase and sale of bond, offset, kraft and newsprint in rolls and skids of sheets.
 AFP has 22 paper mills in the Fox River Valley producing printing and writing papers.

-Formerly known as Appleton Papers, Appleton is a large and innovative paper company head-quartered in--you guessed it--Appleton, Wisconsin.
-Appleton Papers produces carbonless and thermal papers, labels, etc., as well as many specialty coated papers.
+Originally known as Appleton Papers and then Appleton Paper or just Appleton, the newly named Appvion is a large and innovative paper company head-quartered in--you guessed it--Appleton, Wisconsin.
+Appvion produces carbonless and thermal papers, labels, etc., as well as many specialty coated papers.
 They developed the microencapsulation process behind carbonless paper.
-And they are doing some great things with new technology like RFID (radiofrequency identification).

 Boise is the third-largest North American manufacturer of uncoated freesheet paper, with a focus on office paper.
 Manufactures packaging products under the Boise®, Hexacomb®, and Tharco® brands in plants across the United States and in Canada, Mexico, France, Spain, and the Netherlands.
 U.S. mills are in the South, Midwest, and West.
 (NYSE: BZ)